Scottish diaspora

 The Scottish diaspora consists of Scottish people who emigrated from Scotland and their descendants.
-The diaspora is concentrated in countries such as the United States, Canada, Australia, England, New Zealand, Ireland and to a lesser extent Argentina, Chile and Brazil.
+The diaspora is concentrated in countries such as the United States, Canada, Australia, England, New Zealand, Ireland (especially Ulster), and to a lesser extent Argentina, Chile, and Brazil.
+The Scottish diaspora has been estimated by the Scottish Government to be between 28 and 40 million people worldwide.
+Other estimates have ranged as high as 80 million.

+According to Marjory Harper (2003) of the University of Aberdeen, Scottish emigrants and their descendants have maintained connections to Scotland though formal and informal means including "church, school and Scottish society" and "place names, correspondence, family and community networks, and chain migration".
+Rogers Brubaker (2005) wrote that immigrants from Scotland have regarded the ancestral homeland as "an authoritative source of value, identity and loyalty".
+According to Lauren Brancaz (2016) of the Centre for Breton and Celtic Research: "Scottish culture has not been contained within the borders of Scotland.
+It has lived on in the minds of migrants who have remained attached to it".

 Americas

 Argentina

 A Scottish Argentine population has existed at least since 1825.
-There are an estimated 100,000 Argentines of Scottish ancestry, the most of any country outside the English-speaking world.
+There are an estimated 200,000 Argentines of Scottish ancestry, the most of any country outside the English-speaking world.
 Scottish Argentines have been incorrectly referred to as English.